The Look That Says "Of Course It Didn't Work"

 I want to have conversations that feel like what happens at 1am when someone finally tells you what they’re actually afraid of.

 I’ve wanted to do this since 2021.
-The desire has been consistent even when the excuses were loud.
+The desire has been consistent.

 I’m not forcing it into a launch plan or a perfect timeline.
 I’m acknowledging that everything I said I needed is finally here.
 The equipment.
 The experience.
 The clarity about why this matters.